Skip to main content Skip to footer

 Keep a confidential record of the fitness to work of relevant members of staff (e.g. an OHS notice of fitness to carry out clinical work and, as appropriate, EPPs).

-Ensure all staff are aware that if they suspect they might be infected with a bloodborne virus (or other serious infection, such as TB), they have a duty to seek medical advice and testing and/or notify the practice owner without delay.
+Ensure all staff are aware that if they suspect they might be infected with a bloodborne virus (or other serious infection, such as TB), they have a duty to seek OH medical advice and testing and/or notify the practice owner without delay.

 Sources of information